Derwent Cumberland Pencil Company

-Derwent (formerly the "Cumberland Pencil Company") is a brand of pencils, art materials, and other stationery.
-The business began in 1832 in Cumberland under the name of "Banks, Son & Co".
-The company was bought by US corporation ACCO Brands (known then as Rexel) in 1980, and became a brand of their product range.
+Derwent Cumberland Pencil Company, trading as Derwent, is an English brand of pencils and other art materials.
+The business began in 1832 in Cumberland under the name Banks, Son & Co..
+Pencil manufacture in the Keswick area developed in the nineteenth century using local Borrowdale graphite.
+The company later became the Derwent Cumberland Pencil Company.
+In 1980, it was acquired by the US corporation ACCO Brands, then known as Rexel, and became one of its brands.

 History

-In the early 19th century Keswick was well known for producing the finest pencils in the world.
-Previously the pencils had been made by hand in small workshops, but in 1832, the first pencil factory in the area was opened by 'Banks, Son & Co'.
-This company passed through several hands before becoming the "Cumberland Pencil Company" in 1916.
+In the early 19th century, Keswick was well known for pencil production.
+In 1832, Banks, Son & Co. opened a pencil factory in the area.
+The business later passed through several owners before becoming the Derwent Cumberland Pencil Company in 1916.